Mathanagopal97/HelpfulCodes2/README.md

 # MyCodes
-This repository consists of the programs I solved in the free time
+This repository consists of the programs I solved in the free time.